Reports of the death of Matisyahu have been greatly exaggerated.

 Despite a series of follow-up tweets (“For all those being awesome, you are awesome.
-For all those who are confused: today I went to the Mikva and Shul just like yesterday”) and a new album recorded in Israel and brimming with religious imagery, other fans even became convinced that the man behind the hit “King Without a Crown” was losing his religion altogether.
+For all those who are confused: today I went to the Mikva and Shul just like yesterday”) and a new album recorded in Israel and brimming with religious imagery, other fans even became convinced that the man behind the hit “” was losing his religion altogether.

 But over the past few weeks, Matisyahu has released three new songs from his upcoming June release Akeda – and the casual, clean-shaven Matisyahu seems more focused on God and his faith than ever.

 In an announcement posted on Facebook, Matisyahu released his first new single, “Reservoir,” writing:

 “I also address the pain I felt and continue to feel from my ‘brothers’ who are so quick to throw me under the bus because of my changes.
 As always, I make many references to the fathers, mothers and stories of the Old Testament – only here, for the first time, I truly internalize and personalize these stories, making them less abstract and deeply personal.”

 Matisyahu had hinted that the album would sound “more dark and gritty,” reflecting the live feel of Shake off the Dust…Arise and Live at Stubbs.
 “Reservoir” definitely delivers on that promise; but what fans across the religious spectrum might not have seen coming is the renewed commitment to Judaism on display in this track, which references Jewish heroes like Moses, David, and Joseph; offers praise to “the King” and “the One”; and begins and ends with Hebrew prayer.